Chart Color Schemes

 Educational outcomes in Bolton Point - Teralba fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high at 28.0%, including primary education (9.7%), secondary education (7.7%), and tertiary education (4.1%).
-Seven schools operate in Bolton Point - Teralba, educating approximately 1,641 students.
-The educational mix includes four primary, two secondary, and one K-12 school.
-School capacity exceeds typical residential needs, with 15.4 places per 100 residents compared to the regional average of 12.3, indicating the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.
+This includes 9.7% in primary education, 7.7% in secondary education, and 4.1% pursuing tertiary education.
+There are seven schools operating within Bolton Point - Teralba, educating approximately 1,641 students.
+The area has varied educational conditions, with a mix of four primary, two secondary, and one K-12 school.
+School capacity exceeds typical residential needs (15.4 places per 100 residents vs 12.3 regionally), indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education